magentabusiness/magentabusiness.github.io/docs/iot-gateway/what-is-iot-gateway.md

 ---
 layout: docwithnav-gw
-title: What is ThingsBoard IoT Gateway?
+title: What is IoT Hub IoT Gateway?
-description: Features and advantages of ThingsBoard IoT Gateway
+description: Features and advantages of IoT Hub IoT Gateway

 ---

-The ThingsBoard **IoT Gateway** is an open-source solution that allows you to integrate devices connected to legacy and third-party systems with ThingsBoard.
+The IoT Hub **IoT Gateway** is an open-source solution that allows you to integrate devices connected to legacy and third-party systems with ThingsBoard.

-ThingsBoard is an open-source IoT platform for data collection, processing, visualization, and device management.
+IoT Hub is an open-source IoT platform for data collection, processing, visualization, and device management.
 See [**What is ThingsBoard?**](/docs/getting-started-guides/what-is-thingsboard/) if you are new platform user.

 <object width="95%" data="https://img.thingsboard.io/gateway/python-gateway-animd-ff.svg"></object>

 ## Gateway features

-The ThingsBoard IoT Gateway provides the following features:
+The IoT Hub IoT Gateway provides the following features:

  - [**MQTT** connector](/docs/iot-gateway/config/mqtt/) to control, configure and collect data from IoT devices that are connected to external MQTT brokers using existing protocols.
  - [**OPC-UA** connector](/docs/iot-gateway/config/opc-ua/) to collect data from IoT devices that are connected to OPC-UA servers.